syncfusion-content/uwp-docs/uwp/SfNumericTextBox/Getting-Started.md

 ---
 layout: post
 title: Getting Started with SfNumericTextBox control for UWP
-description: A quick tour to initial users on SfNumericTextBox control for UWP
+description: This section provides a quick tour to initial users on SfNumericTextBox control for UWP.
 platform: uwp
 control: SfNumeric TextBox
 documentation: ug